 Step 1: Document parsing with OCR (optional)

 The 🤖 /document/ocr Robot extracts text from PDFs, including scanned PDFs.
 It supports multiple providers and can return results with layout coordinates or plain text.
-If your source isn’t a PDF, convert it first with 🤖 /document/convert.
+If your source isn’t a PDF, convert it first using the 🤖 /document/convert Robot.

-If you are using a PDF-capable model like Claude Sonnet 4, you can skip OCR and send the PDF directly to 🤖 /ai/chat.
+If you are using a PDF-capable model such as Claude Sonnet 4, you can skip OCR and send the PDF directly to the 🤖 /ai/chat Robot.
 OCR is still useful when you need layout coordinates or want to normalize non-PDF files first.

 const parseResult = await transloadit.createAssembly({